LOL-lab48/WhatABetterDeal/README.md

 # WhatABetterDeal™
-A simple community marketplace where people list items cheaply and connect directly.
+A community shopping site where people list items and connect directly.